Android-for-Python/Android-for-Python-Users/README.md

 This document aims to provide the context to enable you to take yourself up the slope on the right side of the graph.

-You can reach the peak on the left by not reading the documentation, watching old YouTube videos, or letting ChatGPT write your code.
+You can reach the peak on the left by failing to read the documentation, watching old YouTube videos, or letting ChatGPT write your code.

 ![Dunning-Kruger Effect](https://github.com/Android-for-Python/Android-for-Python-Users/blob/main/images/Dunning%E2%80%93Kruger_Effect_01.png)